 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 If your name isn’t available, but you don’t want to come up with something completely different, try rearranging the words, using abbreviations or acronyms, changing the spelling, or coming up with synonyms.
 This way, you can keep a similar name that the state still considers distinguishable.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in Arkansas, you can proceed to reserve it or use it on your Articles of Organization.

 Reserving an Arkansas business name costs $25 by mail or $22.50 online and it gives you sole ownership for 120 days.
 However, if you’re ready to start your business, just use the available name on your Articles of Organization and it will be registered with the state.